 · Organizational excellence and sustainability.

-1. Commit: Get policy in place, get leadership on board (use a business case if needed), inspire employees to get involved.
+1. Commit: Get a policy in place, get leadership on board (use a business case if needed), and inspire employees to get involved.

 2. Develop a plan